 After completion of the pilot, Minister Reynolds has indicated that she will review the results before introducing a new reform bill into Parliament in September.

 SCIA is working with other organisations in the sector to determine a collective strategy moving forward and how best to ensure that any reforms to the NDIS meet the needs of NDIS participants and future applicants.
 Our goal is always to protect the heart of the NDIS – improving choice and control for people with disability across Australia.
-We will continue to update members about our work in this area in our Monthly Updates.

 Written by Megan Bingham, Policy and Advocacy